Donald Trump Welcomes Veteran Bikers At The White House

 — Jeff Mason (@jeffmason1) May 22, 2020

 The group was part of an organization called Rolling Thunder, which is a veterans’ advocacy group.
-According to their website, their mission is to educate and facilitate the memory of service members who were abandoned after the Vietnam War.
+According to the group’s website, their mission is to educate and facilitate the memory of service members who were abandoned after the Vietnam War.

 “The Rolling Thunder Washington, DC First Amendment Demonstration Run has also evolved into a display of patriotism and respect for all who defend our country.”